-Editor’s note: Ahead of Memorial Day this Monday, we are republishing this article, originally published on May 28, 2019.
+Editor’s note: To mark Memorial Day in the United States, we are republishing this article, originally published on May 28, 2019.

 I’m writing this on Memorial Day, a day dedicated to remembering those who died fighting for the United States and to enjoying the first outdoor gatherings of the summer.
 For some, marking the day by enjoying the pleasures of a barbecue seems a betrayal of the dead.
 For me, it is a celebration of life.
 The dead put themselves in harm’s way, some out of choice and some out of obligation.
 The deaths of the latter are no less noble for that.
 The deaths of the former no less tragic.
 Having a party and giving the meaning of the occasion little thought is not, in my view, a betrayal of the dead but the acceptance of their gift.

 War is not far from my family.
 My son was in the Air Force, and our daughter and her husband were in the Army.
 The latter both served multiple tours in Iraq, and my son helped design the tools of war.
 The service of all three caused us anxiety, but we were especially uneasy about our daughter.
 I had encouraged her to choose the route that ultimately led her to serve with the First Cavalry in Iraq.
 Men have gone off to war for millennia, but seeing your daughter place her body in harm’s way is particularly agonizing.
 I understand that it is impolite to imply that women are different from men, but it is undeniable that fathers view their daughters differently than they view their sons.
 We are enormously proud of her, yet we are challenging the history of human practice in sending women to war.
 My generation brought forth this change, and it is the generation the least at peace with what we wrought.